CanDIG/federated-learning/README.md

 ## Dependencies
 1. **Pull submodule updates.** The `federated-learning` repository relies on the `mohccn-data` submodule to provide adequate synthetic data for training purposes.
 Pull its most recent updates with the following command:
-- Navigate to the `katsu` repo and run `git submodule update --init --recursive`
+- Navigate to the root of the repo and run `git submodule update --init --recursive`

 ## Quick Start